SamLee77/Sam-Test-Docs/docs/Task-2.md

 <br />

 **12**.
-You can remove the legends by clicking on the ëclose button.
+You can remove the legends by clicking on the ‚Äòclose button.
 We will remove it for this guide.
 >![](https://github.com/cysong12/Tableau-Desktop-Public-Edition/blob/gh-pages/assets/images/create-sheets-and-dashboards-12.png?raw=true "Create Sheets and Dashboards 12")

 <br />